Azure-Samples/azure-spring-boot-samples/storage/spring-cloud-azure-starter-integration-storage-queue/storage-queue-operation/README.md

 # Spring Cloud Azure Storage Queue Operation Code Sample

-This code sample demonstrates how to use [Storage Queue Operation][storage-queue-operation].
+This code sample demonstrates how to use [Storage Queue Template][storage-queue-template].

 ## What You Will Build

-You will build an application using [Storage Queue Operation][storage-queue-operation] to send and receive messages.
+You will build an application using [Storage Queue Template][storage-queue-template] to send and receive messages.

 ## What You Need